Kimberly-Rodriguez/SkillsList/README.md

 ## Contact

-If you have any questions about my work OR wish to collaborate in the future please contact me via email: krodriguez.ucla@gmail.com OR feel free to connect via GitHub: [Kimberly-Rodriguez](https://github.com/Kimberly-Rodriguez).
+If you have any questions about my work OR wish to collaborate in the future please contact me via email: krodriguez.ucla@gmail.com OR via GitHub: [Kimberly-Rodriguez](https://github.com/Kimberly-Rodriguez).

 ## License